jasonknight/hyde/README.md

 ### _layout.md

 Will be picked up by the compiler and overrides the default compiled in.
-Only requirement is the special action {{.Content}}
+Only requirement is the special action {{.Content}}.

+Each directory can have its own _layout.md

+### xxxx--some-file-name.md

+Naming a file like this (replacing xxxx with some alphanumeric id) allows you to refer to that file anywere with functions like {{link_to "xxxx"}} to get a full absolute URL.

 ### Want permalinks?